hytechclub/web-102/Conditionals/ChatbotCodeAlong.md

 Start by talking to [ELIZA](http://psych.fullerton.edu/mbirnbaum/psych101/eliza.htm), a "Rogerian Therapist" chatbot from the 1960s.
 This is a small example of what is possible with chatbots.

 ## Basic Setup
-To get started, remix [this project](https://hytop.onrender.com/e/chatbot).
+To get started, copy [this project](https://hytop.onrender.com/e/chatbot).
 It contains some basic HTML and CSS, but no JavaScript yet!
 Manually adding some of the basic starter code will be helpful practice.

 Add a new JavaScript file to the project, and link it from the **index.html** file.